Tools

 The Federal government also has a useful data source especially as you leave NSW.

-If required, I drew parts of the river manually.
+For most, I ended up drawing most of the river manually.

 This is still experimental, but I've generated a series of GeoTiff maps and I'll see how these perform in the field on my next big trip.
 This one has a number of steps that I'll briefly cover below.